A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Numerical Experiments

-\paragraph*{Initialization of the Armijo Backtracking Procedure} \makeatletter \ltx@ifclassloaded{svjour3}{\quad}{} \makeatother As already described in \cref{algorithm:general_formulation_steepest_method}, we use Armijo's condition \eqref{eq:Armijo_condition} in order to guarantee sufficient decreasing of the (penalized) objective function through a backtracking procedure.
+As already described in \cref{algorithm:general_formulation_steepest_method}, we use Armijo's condition \eqref{eq:Armijo_condition} in order to guarantee sufficient decreasing of the (penalized) objective function through a backtracking procedure.
 It is well-known that the steepest descent method is not scale invariant and therefore relies on a judicious choice of the initial line search step size.
 We use the technique presented in \cite[p.59]{NocedalWright:2006:1}, \ie, the candidate for the initial step size in iteration~$n$ is given by

 This candidate step size gets overwritten in the initial iteration or when $\overline{s}_n$ becomes too small.
 We use the rule